 Director of Programs

-director of programs, World Affairs Council of Atlanta
+executive director, World Affairs Council of Atlanta

 A Brazilian native of Japanese and Italian descent, Fernanda Luchine Ishihara moved from Geneva, Switzerland, to lead the World Affairs Council’s programming department in April 2016.
 Luchine plays a key role in designing and implementing council programs that connect Atlanta to the world and explore international issues of importance to Metro Atlanta.